 The DREAM Act, which took effect on Dec.
 6, 2012, affects only semesters following that date and cannot be applied to previous semesters.
 Students must complete an Application and Affidavit for Non-Resident Tuition Exemption for Undocumented Students Under the Maryland Dream Act and meet certain criteria to receive the in-county or in-state tuition classification.
 It is the student’s responsibility to provide evidence of in-county or in-state residency.
 Click here for eligibility requirements and more information about this policy.

-Updating Your Residency
+Updating and Documenting Your Residency

 In order to update your residency status, please visit the Office of Records and Registration (Bladen 126) or email registrar@pgcc.edu.